 Bad Tippers Acting Badly

-The people hosts serve don’t tip very well.
-First of all, I understood that tipping a host was inappropriate from the casino’s point of view, but I stand corrected.
+The people the hosts serve don’t tip very well.
+First, I understood that tipping a host was inappropriate from the casino’s point of view, but I stand corrected.
 Cash, as well as gifts, are acceptable.
-Some have actually asked for their cash tip back due to bullet #1 – wow!
+Some have asked for their cash tip back due to bullet #1 – wow!

-The people casino hosts serve often behave badly.
+The people casino hosts serve often behave poorly.
 Frequently, players can act violently towards dealers, pit bosses, security, and, yes, the hosts themselves.
-Usually, hosts get told by their client’s bad manners by the phone instead of in person, and then the host has to make it all better.
-It’s like babysitting, but with adults.
+Usually, hosts get told about their client’s bad manners by the phone instead of in person, and then the host has to make it all better.
+It’s like babysitting but with adults.

 After reading the article, I can say glamour is not the reason to be a host.
 It’s hard work to deal with unruly, entitled adults.
 I have so much more respect and understanding for hosts.
-Maybe we all should try realizing the host you randomly contact may have other people he/she is taking care of – probably a whale behaving badly.
+Maybe we all should try realizing the host you randomly contact may have other people they are taking care of – probably a whale misbehaving.